-They have poured countless hours and dollars toward this toxic avenue to address their weed issue, and worse, they have already garnered support from the Tahoe Regional Planning Agency and The League to Save Lake Tahoe in their pursuit.
-The last major hurdle they are facing, is the Lahontan Regional Water Quality Control Board, and unfortunately, their approval of the plan appears to be imminent even though the numerous nonchemical methods available have not been thoroughly tested.
+It has poured countless hours and dollars toward this toxic avenue to address its weed issue, and worse, it has already garnered support from the Tahoe Regional Planning Agency and The League to Save Lake Tahoe in its pursuit.
+The last major hurdle the association is facing, is the Lahontan Regional Water Quality Control Board, and unfortunately, its approval of the plan appears to be imminent even though the numerous nonchemical methods available have not been thoroughly tested.

 Before we delve into alternative solutions, we need to look at how the weeds got so bad and ask ourselves some hard questions.
 Why are so many resources being spent on the one solution that benefits big chemical companies while alternatives are not being pursued?
 Why are we not taking advantage of the second major drought in recent years to clean up and clear out the weeds and nutrients that feed these weeds in the Keys?
 Why are we not taking this opportunity to learn from past human mistakes and are once again ignoring potential long-term consequences in favor of the short-term benefits?
 And why, above all else, are we pursuing a “solution” that only treats the symptoms and not the cause?